cogentcore/core/README.md

 The `Platform` type enumerates these supported platforms and should be used to conditionalize behavior, instead of the GOOS value typically used in Go.

+## IMPORTANT
+After making any changes to `GoNativeActivity.java` in the Android driver, you **need** to run go generate in github.com/goki/goki/mobile